The-Sycorax/denaro/miner/README.md

 ## Denaro CUDA Miner Setup and Usage

 `cuda_miner.py` is a GPU accelerated single worker mining script for Denaro.
 It uses PyCUDA to JIT (Just in Time) compile a CUDA kernel for a SHA256 based nonce search over a constant block prefix and submits candidate blocks to a specified Denaro node.

 ---

-### Features

-- PyCUDA JIT compilation of the mining kernel.
-- Interleaved nonce stepping across threads/blocks.
-- Exact CPU-miner semantics for block layout and difficulty handling.
-- Result submission to a Denaro node with SUCCESS/STALE/FAILED handling.
-- Optional environment bootstrap to surface CUDA in `PATH` / `LD_LIBRARY_PATH`.

----